A Dandy in Aspic: Plot

 Krasnevin, a KGB agent and assassin, has successfully infiltrated London society and the British Intelligence community as wealthy businessman Alexander Eberlin.
 After Kraznevin is forced to kill several British agents who come too close to revealing his identity, British Intelligence Chief Fraser – apparently unaware that Eberlin and Krasnevin are the same man – orders Eberlin to eliminate Krasnevin.

 Krasnevin decides to sacrifice his KGB contact, Pavel, who is already a suspect, but before Pavel can be killed the Russians do the job for him.
 British Intelligence learns that Krasnevin is still at large.
 Eberlin is paired with rival British agent Gatiss, who has never liked Eberlin and suspects Eberlin's allegiances.
 They are sent to West Berlin to apprehend Henderson, another double agent now suspected as Krasnevin.

 Arriving in West Berlin with Eberlin's lover, socialite and photographer Caroline Hetherington, Krasnevin's paranoia grows as Gatiss begins to suspect that they are after the wrong man.
 On finding Henderson, Krasnevin quickly kills him before he can reveal Krasnevin's identity.
 Their handlers in London then inform them Henderson was not Krasnevin.
 Gatiss makes an arrangement with KGB Bureau Chief Sobakevich: US$100,000 for the identity of Krasnevin.
 Sobakevich, aware of Krasnevin's identity and value, serves up another British agent, dead.
 Gatiss, angered because he wanted Krasnevin taken alive, kills Sobakevich.
 Their British handlers recall Eberlin and Gatiss to London.

 Krasnevin briefly contacts his KGB handler and discovers that Fraser has known Krasnevin's identity all along, and has just manipulated him and Gatiss into eliminating Krasnevin's entire network.

 With nowhere to run, Krasnevin forces a confrontation with Gatiss at the West Berlin airport, and the two agents kill each other.

 Production

-Largely filmed on location in London and Berlin, this was Anthony Mann's final film; he died of a heart attack before it was finished.
-Its direction was completed by Harvey.
+Filmed on location in London and West Berlin, this was Anthony Mann's final film.
+He died of a heart attack before it was finished and its direction was completed by Harvey.